GreptimeTeam/docs/docs/user-guide/promql/use-promql.md

 Prometheus server has a bunch of HTTP APIs (see their [official document](https://prometheus.io/docs/prometheus/latest/querying/api)), and GreptimeDB has implemented the [`range_query`](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries) interface, which allows you to query the data in a given time range with PromQL.

-We keep the setting of the path and parameter the same with that in Prometheus, so you can use the same client to query GreptimeDB.
+We keep the setting of the path and parameter the same as that in Prometheus, so you can use the same client to query GreptimeDB.

 ## Via GreptimeDB's HTTP API